 Wait a goddamn pickin’ minute!
 Where?
 How?
 When?
 What the fuck???

 It seems PC’s walk has been rather fruitful.
 He’d wandered down past the same old places we’d searched in the dark & rain only a few hours before when he notices a hunched figure, sat on a bench directly underneath the Tyne Bridge.
 It’s Derek!
 Cold, wet and knackered, but in basically one piece.
-Before long, he’s been cabbed back to the digs to get warmed up whilst the news spreads and everyone breathes the biggest sigh of relief since OJ Simpson heard “Not guilty your honour” at his murder trial.
+Before long, he’s been cabbed back to the digs to get warmed up whilst the news spreads and everyone breathes the biggest sigh of relief since OJ Simpson heard a jury foreman go “Not guilty your honour”.

 Eventually, the whole party, barring the no-longer-missing person who is confined to quarters, assembles in a Wetherspoons for a brief “What the fuck was that all about then?” and to shovel some stodge into our faces.
 Here it’s decided that dragging a weary Derek back on the train and then across London is probably a bad idea.
 Instead, I’ll be driving him and Indy home right to their front door.
 With this all sorted, Belly and I say our goodbyes so we can get on the road, leaving the train wankers to their own devices.